-- A. Coordinate scheduling, submittals, and work of the various sections of the Project Manual to ensure efficient and orderly sequence of installation of interdependent construction elements, with provisions for accommodating items installed later. - B. Notify affected utility companies and comply with their requirements. - C. Verify that utility requirements and characteristics of new operating equipment are compatible with building utilities.
-Coordinate work of various sections having interdependent responsibilities for installing, connecting to, and placing in service, such equipment. - D. Coordinate space requirements, supports, and installation of mechanical and electrical work that are indicated diagrammatically on Drawings.
+- A. Coordinate scheduling, submittals, and work of the various sections of the Project Manual to ensure efficient and orderly sequence of installation of interdependent construction elements, with provisions for accommodating items installed later. - B. Coordinate space requirements, supports, and installation of mechanical and electrical work that are indicated diagrammatically on Drawings.
 Follow routing shown for pipes, ducts, and conduit, as closely as practicable; place runs parallel with lines of building.
-Utilize spaces efficiently to maximize accessibility for other installations, for maintenance, and for repairs. - E. In finished areas except as otherwise indicated, conceal pipes, ducts, and wiring within the construction.
-Coordinate locations of fixtures and outlets with finish elements. - F. Coordinate completion and clean-up of work of separate sections. - G. After Owner occupancy of premises, coordinate access to site for correction of defective work and work not in accordance with Contract Documents, to minimize disruption of Owner's activities.
+Utilize spaces efficiently to maximize accessibility for other installations, for maintenance, and for repairs. - C. Coordinate completion and clean-up of work of separate sections.